silabs-DenverL/BG22_FAE_Virtual_Training/Accelerometer_adding.md

 Note: if a Device Selection window appears, select the correct device.
 19. Click Program to flash the device.
 Note: The BG22 has additional security features and in some cases (i.e., when the board is first plugged in), the tools will prompt to query the Debug Challenge Interface (DCI).
 Select the connected device and then the link for “Click to Query Lock Status.”
 The device target to program text will no longer be grayed out and then select “OK.”
 ![Flash Programmer](/images/Lab_ProgramFlash.png)

 ## Usage
 ### Connecting with EFR Connect App
 20. With the EFR Connect App, connect to the device and view the sensor data that is sent from the EFR32BG22 device (via notification).
 ![EFR Connect 1](/images/EFR_Connect_1.png)

 Note: If there are many Bluetooth device around.
 You may try to get the MAC of the device via Simplicity Commander (Serial number) first.
 You may also change the device name in GATT configure and use that to know what device you should connect to.
-Or filter thee scanning via RSS strength and other.
+Or filter the scanning via RSSI strength and other.
 ![Commader](/images/Lab_Commander.png)
 ![Commader](/images/Lab_Orientation_UUID.png)

 21. Click the notify button (UUID that has 885D and 45DD).
 ![EFR Connect 2](/images/EFR_Connect_2.png)

 22. You should see the sensor data get updated regularly.
 You could change the orientation of the Thunderboard to see this change.
 ![EFR Connect 3](/images/EFR_Connect_3.png)

 ## Code Explanation
 The following sections explain critical lines of code pertinent to this lab.
 The code can be found in different files (driver).